jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 And we get access to the huge ecosystem of React Native libraries.

 But this is where we get into both pros and cons.
 JS-only libraries mostly just work.
-And a lot of the major native libraries already support macOS.
+And a lot of the major native libraries already support Mac.
 But a lot don't yet.
 -->

 ---